akshatjagga/Nosco/README.md

 # Nosco
-An image  app using CoreML
+A neural image contextualised caption generator based on CoreML

 ## Introduction
 Nosco is written in Swift 4 and uses CoreML to implement the image to text model described in -

 "Show and Tell: Lessons learned from the 2015 MSCOCO Image Captioning Challenge."